MicrosoftDocs/fabric-docs/docs/data-engineering/author-notebook-format-code.md

 #### Workspace settings

 Use the workspace settings to set up the working environment for a Fabric workspace.
-Any library that you install in the workspace settings is available to all notebooks and Spark job definitions in the workspace.
-Therefore, when you install a code formatter extension in the workspace library, all notebooks within the workspace can benefit from it.
+To make your libraries available for use in any notebooks and Spark job definitions in the workspace, your workspace admin can create a Fabric environment, install the library in it, and then attach the environment as the workspace default environment.
+Therefore, when you install a code formatter extension in the workspace's default environment, all notebooks within the workspace can benefit from it.

-To learn how to install workspace libraries, see [Install workspace libraries](../data-science/python-guide/python-library-management.md#python-libraries-in-microsoft-fabric).
+For more information on setting an environment as the workspace default, see [Admin sets default libraries for the workspace](library-management.md#scenario-1-admin-sets-default-libraries-for-the-workspace).

 #### In-line installation